 I spent the better part of this past winter testing this yellow cake recipe.
 We can’t achieve perfection for free, so there’s a few careful steps involved and power ingredients that you don’t want to substitute.
 If baking could withstand shortcuts, I’d take them, but we don’t want to mess around here.
 Remember, baking is a science.

 - Cake Flour: Cake flour produces that bakery-style cakey structure.
 Since it’s so light, the attention remains on the butter.
 (A stand-out flavor in yellow cake.)
-All-purpose flour is simply too heavy for this recipe; the cake will be heavy.
-If needed, use this homemade cake flour substitute.
+All-purpose flour, even when combined with cornstarch to make a cake flour substitute, is simply too heavy for this recipe.
+Use pure, real cake flour.

 - Baking Powder & Baking Soda: My biggest struggle was finding the perfect amount of baking powder and baking soda.
 This balanced combination provides plenty of lift.
 It even inspired me to change/improve the leaveners in yellow sheet cake, too.